Best Conference Track Paper

 By-Example Synthesis of Vector Textures

-Christopher Palazzolo, Oliver van Kaick, David Mould
+Christopher Palazzolo, Oliver van Kaick, David Mould, Pacific Graphics, 2025

-Code PDF DOI
+Code Results Repo PDF Presentation DOI

 Abstract